ppyne/crowPi-L_BatteryStatus/README.md

 ## Features

+- running on the native Linux Raspberry Pi OS,
+- standing in the system tray,
 - 7 state icons of the battery from 0% to 100%,
 - icon when charging,
 - alert icon when battery is very low,